 Sometimes, plaque deposits inside the coronary (heart) arteries can break open or rupture, and a blood clot can get stuck where the rupture happened.
 If the clot blocks the artery, this can deprive the heart muscle of blood and cause a heart attack.

 Heart attacks are possible without a blockage, but this is rare and only accounts for about 5% of all heart attacks.
 This kind of heart attack can occur for the following reasons:

 Several key factors affect your risk of having a heart attack.
-Unfortunately, some of these risk factors aren’t things you can control.
+Unfortunately, some of these heart attack risk factors aren’t things you can control.

-Your father or a brother who was diagnosed with heart disease at age 55 or younger.
+Your father or a brother received a heart disease diagnosis at age 55 or younger.

-Your mother or a sister who was diagnosed with heart disease at age 65 or younger.
+Your mother or a sister received a heart disease diagnosis at age 65 or younger.